Kolumbryna22/Pierwsza-alikacja-na-NodeJS/README.md

-# Pierwsza-alikacja-na-NodeJS
+# Pierwsza-aplikacja-na-NodeJS

-### To start program type in console:
+### To start program go to app directory and type in console:
 ```sh
 $ node program.js
 ```